Thrall History, Family Crest & Coats of Arms

 Early Origins of the Thrall family

-Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat from the Middle Ages.
+The surname Thrall was first found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat from the Middle Ages.

 Early History of the Thrall family